-There are a wide variety of benign tumours that can appear on the eyelids.
-With some experience, the majority of these can be identified by biomicroscopy (slit lamp).
-It is important to differentiate between benign tumours and malignant formations.
-The main benign tumours in the eyelids are cysts and pigmented tumours.
-The formation of a cyst is in the vast majority of cases a sign of benignity.
-On the other hand, a pigmented lesion may be benign or associated with a malignant tumour.
+There are a variety of benign tumors that can occur in the eyelid area.
+With some experience, most of them can be identified by biomicroscopy (slit lamp).
+It is important to distinguish between benign tumors and malignant formations.
+The most important benign tumors in the eyelid area are cysts and pigmented tumors.
+The formation of a cyst is a sign of benignity in the vast majority of cases.
+A pigmented lesion, on the other hand, may be associated with a benign or a malignant tumor.

-Benign tumours do not require treatment, but should be checked regularly.
+Benign tumors do not need to be treated, but should still be checked regularly.

 Basal cell carcinoma